Combined explanation of $W$-mass, muon $g-2$, $R_{K^{(*)}}$ and $R_{D^{(*)}}$ anomalies in a singlet-triplet scalar leptoquark model: The Leptoquark Model

-where we have ignored the diquark interactions.
-Here, the indices $i,j=\{1,\ 2,\ 3\}$ denote the generations of the SM fermions, $Q^{Ci}$ is the charge-conjugated left-handed quark doublet and the $L^i$ is the left-handed lepton doublet.
-The Pauli matrices are denoted by $\tau^k$s.
-The couplings $x_{ij}^{L}$, $x_{ij}^{R}$ and $y_{ij}^{L}$ are $3 \times 3$ complex matrices.
-For simplicity, we assume all couplings to be real.
-Assuming the LQs are aligned to the down-type quarks, Eq.~\eqref{eq:S1S3} can be written explicitly as
+where we ignore the diquark interactions.
+The indices $i,j$ denote the generations of the SM fermions, while $Q^{C\,i}_L$ and $L_L^i$ are the $i$th-generation (charge-conjugated) quark and lepton doublets, respectively.
+The Pauli matrices are denoted by $\sigma_k$'s.
+In general, the couplings $x^{L}$, $x^{R}$, and $y^{L}$ are $3 \times 3$ complex matrices, but for simplicity, we assume all couplings are real.
+The triplet $S_3$ has three components with charges $-2/3$, $1/3$, and $4/3$.
+To produce a shift in $m_W$, we need a mass split among the components.
+We consider a Higgs portal to mix two different LQs where a mass split appears after the electroweak symmetry breaking (EWSB)~\cite{Dorsner:2019itg}.
+The relevant terms in the scalar potential are given by